About Us

 Our Team

-The Joint Regional Transportation Agency has a small, dedicated team responsible for furthering our mandate, engaging with stakeholders and the public, and working alongside our partners to coordinate transportation planning and improve our transportation system.
+The Joint Regional Transportation Agency has a small, dedicated team.
+Our team is responsible for furthering our mandate, engaging with stakeholders and the public, and working alongside our partners to improve our transportation system.

 Return to top